WHERE THERE'S A NEED, THERE'S A LION

 Sight & Hearing Assistance

-to aid the blind and visually impaired.
-Pioneer Lions join with most of the Lions Clubs in our zone in using vision spot cameras to screen the eyesight of elementary school children and refer them to optometrists to get the glasses or vision services they need.
+Since 1925, Lions Clubs have worked to aid the blind and visually impaired.
+Pioneer Lions join with most of the Lions Clubs in our zone to obtain and support the use of vision spot cameras to screen the eyesight of elementary school children; and to refer them to optometrists to get the glasses or vision services they need.
 Hearing loss is the number one disability in the world.
 Insurance coverage of most adults and families doesn't cover the average $3,000 cost of hearing aids, far out of reach for the typical household.
-Our partner Sight & Hearing Foundation of Cowlitz County provides needed eyeglasses and hearing aids to children and adults who can't afford them.
+Our partner Sight & Hearing Foundation of Cowlitz County provides eye and hearing screenings, needed eyeglasses, and hearing aids to children and adults who can't afford them.

 Scholarship Awards